• Home

 Instructions

-1. Heat the oil in a large pan on a medium heat.
-Add the meat and the onion and cook, stirring occasionally for about 8 minutes until browned all over
+1. Heat 250ml vegetable oil in a large pan on a medium heat.
+Add 1.5kg pork shoulder and 1 onion.
+Cook, stirring occasionally for about 8 minutes until browned all over

-2. Remove the onion and pour in the milk and water.
-Add the herbs and orange zest and season with salt and pepper.
+2. Remove the onion and pour in 250ml semi skimmed milk, 80ml orange juice and 250ml water.
+Add the rosemary & thyme springs, zest of 1 orange, 1tsp sea salt and ¼ tsp pepper.
 Don’t worry it will look a little bit strange at this stage!

 3. Reduce the heat to low and cook stirring occasionally for 1½ to 2 hours until the liquid has evaporated.
 Make sure the pork doesn't stick to the bottom of the pan as the liquid reduces